methodgg/wago.io/backend/api/helpers/encode-decode/Readme.md

     if (!encodedString.match(/^\w+$/)) {
       return false
     }
-    // Lua code to decode string.
+    // Lua code to decode the string.
 This should return JSON:encode(table).
     // The Lua code here has access to the contents of ../../lua/wago.lua const lua = `
       local str = "${encodedString}" -- encodedString is already escaped for \\ and \"